 Am I eligible for the Ryan White Program?

-• Do not have health insurance or have insurance and are responsible for out of pocket costs, including medication copays or coinsurance for office visits
+• Not have health insurance or have insurance and are responsible for out-of-pocket costs, including medication copays or coinsurance for office visits

 How do I get coverage?